openedx/edx-documentation/en_us/shared/reaching_learners/design_for_mobile.rst

   downloading the images.
-If you have a large image that requires zooming to view the full detail, in addition to providing an image that can be easily downloaded, link to a full resolution copy that can be opened separately from the courseware.
+If you have a large image that requires zooming to view the full detail, in addition to providing an image that can be easily downloaded, link to a full resolution copy that can be opened separately from the course.

 * When you make choices about the problem types to use for graded and ungraded assignments in your course, or which problem types to present in a single unit, keep the mobile experience in mind.
 Whenever possible, use mobile- ready assessment types.
-If you use assessment types that are not supported on smartphones, notify learners in your courseware that they will not be able to complete assignments that contain unsupported assessment types using the edX iPhone and Android mobile apps.
+If you use assessment types that are not supported on smartphones, notify learners in the body of your course that they will not be able to complete assignments that contain unsupported assessment types using the edX iPhone and Android mobile apps.